 - Plug the S/PDIF output of your device into the S/PDIF input of the Lexicon Omega. - Press the S/PDIF assign on the front of the Omega.
 You will now see the S/PDIF LOCK LED light on the front of the Omega. - Open Cubase and start a new project.
-Click on track one labeled AUDIO 01.
-Click the Stereo/Mono button on the track so that it is set to stereo .
-Select the input on the track and set it to IN 1+ IN 2.
-Click on RECORD ENABLE You are now ready to record using the S/PDIF input.
+Right click in the center gray column and select Add Audio Track.
+Set the configuration to Stereo and click OK.
+Click on RECORD ENABLE .
+You are now ready to record using the S/PDIF input.